IH Director of Studies Course

 - Customer Satisfaction

 This course is asynchronous which means you can access the material online whenever it suits you.
 You do not need to log on at a certain time every week, so the course suits busy lifestyles, work and/or family commitments, and a variety of time differences.
+You will have the opportunity to attend a couple of live sessions if you wish but these are optional.

 Your time commitment

-The time commitment will vary depending on participant involvement in the online discussion forums, but as a minimum this should be a minimum of five to seven hours per week.
+The time commitment will vary depending on participant involvement in the online discussion forums, but as a minimum this should be five to seven hours per week.
 Study hours are flexible but there will be tasks that require group input and have set deadlines.
 The more time and effort you put into the course, the more you will get out of it.

 Tutors will mark your tasks and assess your progress throughout the course, offering the chance to resubmit if necessary.
 Participants are expected to submit a minimum of 60% of the 13 portfolio tasks.
 At the end of the course, you will reflect on what you have learnt for a final assignment.
 This, along with the other tasks you have completed, make up the portfolio which is submitted to and marked by the IHWO Assessment Unit.
+Participation is also an essential part of this course, and is a contributing factor to your final grade.

 The final grade is either Pass or Fail.